CPT symmetry: Consequences and implications

-The implication of CPT symmetry is that a "mirror-image" of our universe — with all objects having their positions reflected through an arbitrary point (corresponding to a parity inversion), all momenta reversed (corresponding to a time inversion) and with all matter replaced by antimatter (corresponding to a charge inversion) — would evolve under exactly our physical laws.
+The implication of CPT symmetry is that a "mirror-image" of our universe—with all objects having their positions reflected through an arbitrary point (corresponding to a parity inversion), all momenta reversed (corresponding to a time inversion) and with all matter replaced by antimatter (corresponding to a charge inversion)—would evolve under exactly our physical laws.
 The CPT transformation turns our universe into its "mirror image" and vice versa.
-CPT symmetry is recognized to be a fundamental property of physical laws.
+Quantum uncertainty causes the universe and antiuniverse to not be exact mirror images of each other.
+CPT symmetry is recognized to be a fundamental property of physical laws; but a mirror anti-universe remains theoretical.

 In order to preserve this symmetry, every violation of the combined symmetry of two of its components (such as CP) must have a corresponding violation in the third component (such as T); in fact, mathematically, these are the same thing.
 Thus violations in T-symmetry are often referred to as CP violations.

 The CPT theorem can be generalized to take into account pin groups.

 In 2002 Oscar Greenberg proved that, with reasonable assumptions, CPT violation implies the breaking of Lorentz symmetry.

 CPT violations would be expected by some string theory models, as well as by some other models that lie outside point-particle quantum field theory.
 Some proposed violations of Lorentz invariance, such as a compact dimension of cosmological size, could also lead to CPT violation.
 Non-unitary theories, such as proposals where black holes violate unitarity, could also violate CPT.
 As a technical point, fields with infinite spin could violate CPT symmetry.

 The overwhelming majority of experimental searches for Lorentz violation have yielded negative results.
 A detailed tabulation of these results was given in 2011 by Kostelecky and Russell.